KDE/documentation-develop-kde-org/content/docs/getting-started/building/craft/index.md

 On Windows 11, open the Terminal.
 On Windows 10, open Powershell.

-Type `python3`.
+Type `python` and press Enter.
 If you don’t have Python installed, it will open the Microsoft Store page for the latest release of Python, which you can then install without needing a Microsoft account.

 Install Microsoft Visual Studio by going to [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) and downloading the installer.
 Make sure to select the "Desktop development with C++" workload.